AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 ## Default Column Definitions
 The example above demonstrates how to configure a single column.
 To apply this configuration across all columns, we can use Default Column Definitions instead.
-Let's make all of our columns filterable by adding the `defaultColDef` property, and setting `filter=True`:
+Let's make all of our columns filterable by adding the `defaultColDef` property and setting `filter=True`:

 ```python
 dag.AgGrid(